 7. I know I want to take the next step on my educational journey, but I’m not sure where to start or what I want to do.
 Can you help?

 Yes!
 We would be delighted to help.
-The best way assist you in a personal, individualized way is over the phone or on a video call at your convenience.
+You can schedule a personal, individualized appointment at your convenience.